seemenkina/spiffe-example/java-spiffe-federation-jboss/README.md

 This example shows a Federation scenario with two trust-domains, one having a JBOSS Wildfly Server running a web-app that consumes data from a PostgreSQL database proxied by a NGNIX running on the other trust-domain.

-The NGINX Proxy supports Spiffe based TCP connections.
+The NGINX Proxy supports SPIFFE based TCP connections.

 The JBOSS uses the [java-spiffe](https://github.com/spiffe/java-spiffe) library that offers an interface to fetch the SVIDs certificates and federated bundles from the  SPIRE Workload API and provides both a Java Security Provider (KeyStore and TrustStore) and